pratty010/Boxes/Try Hack Me/Easy/Anonforce/Write_Up.md

 └─$ john hashes --show > cracked_hashes.txt
 ```

-3. The Box is PAWNed!!!.
+3. The Box is PAWNed !!
 Let's SSH into the box to get full C&C.

 ```bash
 $ ssh root@10.10.217.109